 SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Rainwater collection is a dream of most preppers and survivalists.
-A slick system that takes full advantage of that great sky falling resource.
+Slick system that takes full advantage of that great sky-falling resource.

 The undertaking may seem a bit lofty for the average person.
 Homesteaders often do the best job at snagging this life-giving water source.